Professor & Director

 In 2018, she started working at YPF SA in La Plata Refinery, Argentina.
 In her position as an Inspection Engineer, she was responsible for coordinating six units within the Refining area.
 In each of those units, her team faced the challenge of designing proper inspection procedures to assure the integrity and reliability of the static equipment for safe operation.
 She also participated in numerous turnarounds with the aim to provide technological solutions to corrosion problems.

 Nowadays, she is a Research Fellow at the Centre and a member of the QEERI-Curtin Alliance team.

 Sheila enjoys practising yoga, cycling and doing outdoor activities with family and friends.

 Engineering Project Manager

-Chemical Engineering, coatings, corrosion protection, corrosion and integrity management, oil & gas, traveller...View profile
+Chemical Engineering, coatings, corrosion protection, corrosion and integrity management, oil & gas, traveller and explorer.View profile

 Engineering Project Manager